Water by Women

 83% say they now have control over spending and have a better relationship with the man

-We expect to complete this project in 2023 and give more than 25,300 people access to clean drinking water, but it is also very possible to scale up this project if we receive sufficient donations for this.
+We expect to complete this project in 2024, providing more than 2,500 people with access to clean drinking water, but it is also very possible to scale up this project if we receive sufficient donations.

 UPDATES ABOUT THIS PROJECT